ATNF Pulsar Catalogue v1.58: DocumentationG. Hobbs, R. N. Manchester and L. Toomey

 Background to the original (2005) version of the ATNF Pulsar CatalogueSince publication of the "Catalog of 558 Pulsars" by J.H.
 Taylor, R.N.
 Manchester & A.G.
 Lyne in 1993 (ApJ Suppl.
 Ser., 88, 529-568), the number of known pulsars has increased considerably.
 Although various researchers have maintained updated catalogues since then, in general, these have neither been complete, nor very accessible.
 One of the more complete databases has been maintained principally by ourselves and colleagues at the University of Manchester, Jodrell Bank Observatory.
 This database, based on one originally developed at the University of Massachusetts (Manchester & Taylor 1972, Astrophys.
 Lett., 10, 67-70), is a simple keyword, parameter ascii file containing references to the source of the data.
 We have used this as a basis for the present catalogue.
 With the invaluable help of NASA's Astrophysics Data System, we have done an exhaustive search of the pulsar literature, at least back to 1993 to (hopefully) find all papers announcing the discovery of pulsars or giving improved parameters for them.
 Data from these papers has been entered into the catalogue database.

 General description of the CatalogueThe catalogue includes all published rotation-powered pulsars, including those detected only at high energies.
 It also includes Anomalous X-ray Pulsars (AXPs) and Soft Gamma-ray Repeaters (SGRs) for which coherent pulsations have been detected.
-However, it excludes accretion-powered pulsars such as Her X-1 and the recently discovered X-ray millisecond pulsars, for example, SAX J1808.4-3658 (Wijnands & van der Klis, Nature, 394, 344, 1998).
+However, it excludes accretion-powered pulsars such as Her X-1 and the X-ray millisecond pulsars, for example, SAX J1808.4-3658 (Wijnands & van der Klis, Nature, 394, 344, 1998).

 After creating a table or plot, accessing the help pages or reference list, use your browser Back funtion to return to the main catalogue page.

-For professional astronomers, a more detailed "Expert" web interface is available allowing access to parameters of specialist interest.
+For professional astronomers, a more detailed "Expert" web interface is available allowing access to an additional 98 parameters of specialist interest.
 The catalogue can also be accessed using a command-line interface on unix or linux systems.
 A tar file containing the database and source files for the command-line program is available using the web interface "Download" link.

 A table of the basic parameters for known pulsar glitches is also available from the web interface.